Crossing-Minds/xminds-nodejs/README.md

     console.log(err);
   });

-// Create or update large bulks of interactions for a user and many items const userId = "192251";
+// Create large bulks of interactions for a user and many items const userId = "192251";
 const interactions = [
   {